token03/clodsire-bot/README.md

 ### Weaknesses
 ```/weaknesses```

-Takes in an input pokepast.es and returns the weaknesses for each Pokemon and overall weaknesses for a team.
+Takes in an input pokepast.es or pokemon and returns the type weaknesses for the team and/or individual pokemon(s)

 ### Counters
 ```/counters```